sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - Python is a Strongly Typed and Dynamically Typed Language
 - Python has Dynamic Semantics
 - Python Variables are Pointers
-- 7 Best Python IDE For Developers in 2021
+- The 7 Best Python IDE For Developers in 2021
 - Why Python is preferred for Machine Learning and AI?
-- Best Python Libraries for Machine Learning and AI
+- The Best Python Libraries for Machine Learning and AI

 ## 002_Getting Started